actix/actix-web/guide/src/qs_7.md

 ## JSON Request

-Unfortunately, because of async nature of actix web framework, deserializing json requests is not very ergonomic process.
-First you need to load whole body into temporal storage and only then you can deserialize it.
+Unfortunately, because of async nature of actix web framework, json requests deserialization is not very ergonomic process.
+First you need to load whole body into a temporal storage and only then you can deserialize it.

 Here is simple example.
 We will deserialize *MyObj* struct.